Hello!

 Whether you’re on the hunt for new school shoes, dress shoes or sports shoes, use our kids’ shoe size conversion guide to accurately find out your child’s shoe size.
 But before you do this, it’s a good idea to measure your child’s foot first.

-It’s worth keeping mind, there’s also no standard Australian children’s shoe sizing, so using foot measurement is a handy way to get it right.
+It’s worth keeping in mind that there’s also no standard Australian children’s shoe sizing, so using foot measurement is a handy way to get it right.
 Here’s an easy way to do it:

 1. Measure your child’s feet from the tip of their big toe to the back of their heel.
 The best way to do this is to get them to stand on a piece of paper and trace around their toes and heels, then measure the paper.